Oliver-Siren/CCM/salt/Salt report.md

 My part in the Arctic CCM begun with the dread and excitement brought by the thought of having to study and learn to use a completely new method of centralized configuration management.
 I had tried out some puppet before and that was the extent of my experience with these kind of environments.

 The Salt documentation had this article ["Salt in 10 minutes"](https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html), which gave me the impression that Salt was going to be easy, but by the time I had my first master and minion functioning and my first test state ready, I had already spent more than 16 hours working on it.
-W
+With the hindsight I can understand their 10 minute claim, for after getting to know Salt it really does seem possible to do what I did in 10 minutes.

+## Salt

+Salt is a toolkit above all else, to me it seems that it has a tool for everything that I would think an average

 ## The End